flashoc/VMLoginDemo/README.md

 VMLoginProject
 ==============

-my first project in VMware.
-It use alertView to collect Server IP and username & password.
+My first project in VMware.
+It has three Versions.